shuds13/python-tutorials/tutorials/python.doc-sphinx.md

     firefox _build/html/index.html

-Now create a file called readme.rst in the docs directory.
-This will simply contain a pointer to your readme file eg:
+Create a file called readme.rst in the docs directory.
+This will simply contain a pointer to your project readme file eg:

     .. include:: ../README.rst